varshneydevansh/FilterTube/docs/CHANNEL_BLOCKING_SYSTEM.md

 ### 6.4 Stale cached card attributes
 - Cards may be recycled by YouTube SPA.
 - If `data-filtertube-channel-id/handle/name` survives recycling, future matching can be wrong.

+Mitigation (Dec 2025):
+- `resetCardIdentityIfStale()` detects mismatched `data-filtertube-video-id` and clears all FilterTube attrs before the card is queued for prefetch.
+- Collaboration cards additionally call `getValidatedCachedCollaborators()` to wipe stale collaborator rosters before requesting dialog data.

+### 6.5 Custom URL (`/c/Name`, `/user/Name`) handling gaps
+- Legacy channels often expose only `canonicalBaseUrl` (e.g., `/c/VídeoseMensagens`).
+- Historically inconsistencies between background/content extraction caused missing UC mappings.

+Mitigation:
+- `filter_logic.js`, `content_bridge.js`, and `background.js` now normalize custom URLs into `c/<slug>` or `user/<slug>` via shared helpers (`identity.js`) and push them into `channelMap`.
+- When a card surfaces only a custom URL, prefetch resolves via `channelMap` before any network fetch and persists the UC ID in `videoChannelMap` so future encounters hide immediately (even offline).

+Remaining gap:
+- If a brand-new `/c/` slug is encountered and no UC mapping exists anywhere, we still need to fetch the channel page (`background.js:fetchChannelInfo`).
+This flow is unchanged; just be aware of potential latency.

 ---